Working with Sections in PowerPoint Library

 You can download a complete working sample from GitHub.

-Cloning and merging the slides in a section
+Cloning slides from a section

 The following code example demonstrates how to clone the slide collection of a section and add those slides to a destination presentation.